Director of Economic Development and Tourism |

 Senior or executive-level |

-11/6/2025 |
+4/8/2026 |

 Summary

-The President & CEO will report to the Board of Directors and implement its policies.
-The individual will be responsible for general administration, communications, finance and accounting, loans and grants, business retention, membership development, and ongoing engagement with board members as well as other partners and stakeholders, including the Columbia County Board of Supervisors, New York State Authorities Budget Office, and other state and federal agencies and representatives.
+Reporting to the Board of Directors, the top candidate will be responsible for general administration, finance and accounting, loans and grants, business retention and expansion, membership development, and ongoing engagement with board members as well as other partners and stakeholders, including the Columbia County Board of Supervisors.

-Essential Duties and Responsibilities The President & CEO is responsible for the planning, implementation, and coordination of economic development programs and oversight of daily operations, including but not limited to: Implement the goals of CEDC as set forth in the 2025 Strategic Plan and organizational policies as established by the Board of Directors.
+Implement the goals of CEDC as set forth in the Strategic Plan and organizational policies as established by the Board of Directors.
 Oversee CEDC's fiscal function and performance, including budgeting, management, and reporting.
-Enhance fiscal health by identifying new programs, grants, and business and membership prospects.
-Continuously communicate with the Board and membership, along with CEDC's stakeholders, partners and regulatory oversight agencies, regarding economic development activities, opportunities and trends.
-Maintain communication with the Columbia County Board of Supervisors and its Economic Development Committee to guarantee continued funding and implementation of the Strategic Plan.
-Manage, train, support and evaluate the professional staff.
-Coordinate economic and community development programs, prospect visits, familiarization tours, existing business growth and retention activities.
+Communicate with the Board and membership, along with CEDC's stakeholders, partners and regulatory oversight agencies regarding economic development activities, opportunities and trends.
+Work hand-in-hand with the Board of Supervisors and its Economic Development Committee to ensure programmatic and financial success.
+Manage, train, support and motivate the professional staff.
 Maintain partnerships with county, town and village elected officials, community organizations and county residents, serving as a resource and advocate in supporting economic development opportunities.
 Promote cooperation between business and education to ensure a strong workforce pipeline.
-Build alliances with regional, state and federal economic development partners, agencies and elected officials to assure local awareness of and participation in programs supporting economic and community development.
+Build alliances with state and federal economic development partners and elected officials to assure local awareness of and participation in programs supporting economic and community development.
 Meet regularly with existing businesses and other key employers, maintaining positive and supportive relationships.

 |

-City of Carrollton |
+Elevate Rapid City |

 N/A |